Heading to Denmark soon or just want to know more about the country? Check out these 77 fun facts about Denmark!

 5. Denmark, the oldest kingdom in Europe has, as one would expect, the oldest flag.
 Basically red with an off-center white cross, their flag, known as the Dannebrog is said to have fallen from the sky during a battle in Estonia in 1219.
 Officially adopted as Denmark’s flag in 1625, “Dannebrog” means “Danish Cloth”.

-6. In 1989 Denmark became the first country to recognize same-sex unions.
+6. Another fun fact about Denmark is that in 1989, Denmark became the first country to recognize same-sex unions.
 Under their law, same-sex couples can adopt children.
 Denmark also recognizes same-sex unions from other countries.

 7. The Danes are great lovers of music in all of its forms, from popular to classical.
 Denmark boasts two opera companies and seven symphony orchestras.
 The Danish String Quartet is considered to be one of the finest string quartets in the world.